alchemycodelab/module-one-curriculum-base/README.md

     - IMPORTANT: always supply a user_id when fetching and creating items.
     - Otherwise, uh, this kind of doesn't work since you need to only be able to fetch the items your users created, and not items that _all the other students in the cohort_ created.

+---

+## 'From scratch' data models

-- For 'from scratch' deliverables, students will create their own supabase instances.
+For 'from scratch' deliverables, students will create their own supabase instances.

 ## Beanie babies List/Detail